-In order to quantify the adulterant in wheat flour, FT-MIR spectroscopy-based regression model (PLSR) was built.
-This regression model is based on developing algebraic correlation between the quantity of adulteration in wheat flour samples and absorption of sample along different wavelengths.
-The ideal calibration model was determined based on lowest RMSEC, RMSECV, and highest R_c^2 and R{cv}^2 .
-The value of mentioned statistical parameters as well as the number of "Latent Variables" (LVs) are presented in table.3.
-As shown in table3, the best PLS model was obtained with the preprocessing method of S-G using seven LVs, which showed the prediction performance ($R{cv}^2 = 0.994$ and RMSECV = 0.123).
-The similarity of train and test results was representee of model's good ability for prediction of precise levels of adulteration.
-The performance of PLSR was also externally validated by using the test set of samples, as shown in fig.6.
-The PLS prediction plot illustrates that PLSR model displayed a very good prediction ability $(R_p^2 = 0.992)$.
-Fig.6. shows the relationship between reference data and predicted values obtained in the laboratory.
-Recently, Martins et al, predicted the whey protein in wheat flour by FT-IR spectroscopy and multivariate analysis.
-The PLSR model was applied to the acquired spectra and the best model of obtained spectra had $R{cal}^2 = 0.99$, $R{pre}^2 = 0.98$, RMSEC = 3.5, and RMSEP = 3.00 (M. S. Martins et al., 2022).
-However, the R2 results were in agreement with this research, but RMSE results were weaker.
+As shown in Table 3, the best PLS model was obtained with the preprocessing method of S-G using seven LVs, which showed the prediction performance ( $R{cv}^2 = 0.994$ and RMSECV = 0.123).
+The similarity of train and test results represent of model's good ability for prediction of precise levels of adulteration.
+The performance of PLSR was also externally

+Fig. 6.
+The performance of PLSR model for prediction of adulteration levels

+Recently, Martins et al, predicted the presence of whey protein in wheat flour by FT-IR spectroscopy and multivariate analysis.
+The PLSR model was applied to the acquired spectra and the best model of obtained spectra had $R{cal}^2 = 0.99$ , $R{pre}^2 = 0.98$ , RMSEC = 3.5, and RMSEP = 3.00 (Martins et al., 2022).
+However, the R results were in agreement with this research, but RMSE results were weaker.
 In other research, Nur Arslan, applied PLSR model to explore the amount of barely flour in wheat flour.
-The statistical parameters of this study was close to the results of present study (R2 values were at least 0.994 and RMSECV result was in the range 0.36-1.50%) (Arslan et al., 2020).
-In another study, the prediction of Azodicarbonamide in wheat flour by visible/near-infrared spectroscopy was investigated by Che et al. By comparing 3 applied models in this research (PLSR, Back Propagation Neural Network, and Radial Basis Function), Radial Basis Function model had the best prediction results with Correlation Coefficient ®, RMSEP 0.99 and 0.54, respectively (Che et al., 2017), and were in agreement with the outcomes of present study.
+The statistical parameters of this study were close to the results of present study (R values were at least 0.994 and RMSECV result was in the range 0.36-1.50%) (Arslan et al., 2020).
+In another study, the prediction of Azodicarbonamide in wheat flour by visible/near-infrared spectroscopy investigated by Che et al. By comparing 3 applied models in this research (PLSR, Back Propagation Neural Network, and Radial Basis Function), Radial Basis Function model had the best prediction results with Correlation Coefficient ®, RMSEP 0.99 and 0.54, respectively (Che et al., 2017), and were in agreement with the outcomes of present study.